kubernetes/ingress-nginx/docs/faq/gce.md

 Instance Group, these must be shared.
 There is 1 Ingress Instance Group per zone containing Kubernetes nodes.

-* HTTP Health Checks: currently the http health checks point at  the NodePort of a BackendService.
+* Health Checks: currently the health checks point at the NodePort of a BackendService.
 They don't *need* to be shared, but they are since BackendServices are shared.

-* Firewall rule: In a non-federated cluster there is a single firewall rule that covers HTTP health check traffic from the range of [GCE loadbalancer IPs](https://cloud.google.com/compute/docs/load-balancing/http/#troubleshooting) to Service nodePorts.
+* Firewall rule: In a non-federated cluster there is a single firewall rule that covers health check traffic from the range of [GCE loadbalancer IPs](https://cloud.google.com/compute/docs/load-balancing/http/#troubleshooting) to Service nodePorts.

 Unique: